 Rural India has a significant impact on the economic progress of the country.
-With the emerging digital payment initiatives carried out for rural segments, the need for improving the trends of digital payments model in rural India is very important.
-To make digital payments happen, we need payment gateways to reach these parts of the country.
+With the emerging digital payment initiatives carried out for rural segments, the need for improving the digital payments in rural India has increased.

 Why do we need payment gateways in rural India?

 However, there is hope.
 Payment gateway providers in India have begun to target rural sectors for the sole purpose of helping them with their businesses.
-The introduction of digital wallets into the Indian economy resulted in a boom of online payment users all over the country.
-For example, digital wallets like Paytm, Mobiwik, Freecharge and Government initiated UPI (United Payment Interface) solutions and BHIM apps.
+The introduction of digital wallets into the Indian economy resulted in an online payment boom.
+For example, digital wallets like Paytm, Mobiwik, Freecharge and Government initiated UPI (United Payment Interface) solutions.